 Eastern Mediterranean countries have reached very different stages in the CHD epidemic.
 Death rates are rising in Tunisia and Syria, whilst oPt and Turkey demonstrate clear mortality falls, reflecting improvements in major cardiovascular risk factors with contributions from medical treatments.
 However, smoking prevalence remains very high in men, and obesity and diabetes levels are rising dramatically.
 Powerful prevention policies exist and should now be implemented.

-Introduction
+ntroduction

 Coronary heart disease (CHD) is the most common cause of mortality globally, generating more than 7 million deaths each year.
 CHD is expected to remain a leading cause of death beyond 20301 2.
 Different regions are at varying stages in their CHD epidemics.
 For example, after peaking in the 1960s, CHD mortality in Western countries has subsequently halved.
 Central European countries have experienced more recent and abrupt declines following socioeconomic transformations in 1989/19903.
 The drivers of these CHD mortality trends are increasingly well characterised in affluent countries.
 Diverse studies generally suggested that risk factor improvements explain half to two thirds of the mortality declines with the remaining one third to half coming from evidence based treatments4-6.
-In contrast, CHD and other non-communicable diseases (NCDs) are increasing as a proportion of total mortality in most middle and low income countries1 2 7.
-However, much less information on the CHD burden and trends is available from these populations.
-This is particularly worrisome for countries in the Eastern Mediterranean Region, where predictions suggest substantial increases in NCD deaths by 20208.
+CHD and other non-communicable diseases (NCDs) are increasing as a proportion of total mortality in most middle and low income countries1 2 7.
+However, much less information on the CHD burden (mortality, morbidity and costs) and CHD trends are available from these populations.
+This is particularly worrisome for countries in the Eastern Mediterranean Region, where predictions suggest substantial increases in the number of NCD deaths by 20208.
 For countries in this region, there is therefore an urgent need to analyse local and regional CHD trends and quantify the impact of risk factors and treatments.

 Risk factor trends across the WHO-EMRO region were recently summarised in GBD Lancet papers9-12.
 However, such analyses risk portraying a relatively “homogenous” view of the region, whereas mortality trends are strikingly heterogeneous.
-For instance, CHD mortality is rising rapidly in many countries including Tunisia and Syria, but decreasing in other Mediterranean countries such as the occupied Palestinian territories and Turkey.
+For instance, our analyses show that CHD mortality is rising rapidly in many countries including Tunisia and Syria, but decreasing in other Mediterranean countries such as the occupied Palestinian territories and Turkey.

-It is clearly important to identify trends in CHD burden in low and middle income settings and appraise their variations between countries, so as to inform effective policies to reduce the future disease burden.
+It is clearly important to identify trends in CHD mortality in low and middle income settings and appraise their variations between countries, so as to inform effective policies to reduce the future disease burden.
 Our aim was therefore to analyse recent CHD trends in Tunisia, Syria, occupied Palestinian territories (oPT, West Bank), and Turkey (middle income countries in the Eastern Mediterranean region), and assess the recent contribution of risk factor changes and evidence based treatments.
 These four countries were selected on the basis of a) data availability and quality, b) previous successful collaborations, some of which had resulted in substantial relevant data collection over time, and c) representing a range of economic development, population size, and absolute mortality rates across this region (see Tables 1 and 2).

 Methods